Archive for the ‘Vitamin B12’ Category

 In early spring of 1980, Dr. Libby approached his colleagues with his new theory that B-12 could be delivered to the bloodstream sublingually (under the tongue).
 Biochemists and his medical colleagues were quick to dismiss the idea.
 However, he was persistent and they eventually decided to give his theory a try, although they were convinced it would fail.

 Six weeks later the first clinical trial was underway.
-Shortly after, Dr. Libby’s Sublingual B-12 invention was deemed a complete success – blood levels of B-12 increased from 1.2% to over 90%!
+Shortly after, Dr. Libby’s sublingual B-12 invention was deemed a complete success – blood levels of B-12 increased from 1.2% to over 90%!
 In fact, Dr. Libby’s patented sublingual delivery method is able to deliver up to 98% absorption where oral tablets have as little as 2%.

 Dr. Libby continued his research for the rest of his life.
 Over 20 years of research went into vitamin b12 and its effects on the human body.
-It’s no wonder that with TriVita’s Sublingual B12, you can be assured that your body is getting the B vitamins it needs.
+It’s no wonder that with TriVita’s sublingual B12, you can be assured that your body is getting the B vitamins it needs.
 The original, patented formula bypasses the digestive system, speeding the nutrients directly to your bloodstream, where they can go to work right away.

 Jeffrey Sloe

-Independent TriVita Business Affiliate, 12871028
+Independent TriVita Business Owner, 12871028

 [1] www.anylabtestcleveland.com/b-12.php?gclid=CNv0wIS0pp8CFY915Qod_3lc0w